IceHacks/SurvivCheatInjector/README.md

 ## Download
 1. Go to the [download page](https://github.com/iBLiSSIN/SurvivCheatInjector/releases/latest).
-2. Click on `sci-3.0.2.exe` under `Assets`, you will download the cheats 3.0 as a exe file.
+2. Click on `sci-3.0.2.exe` or `Surviv.Cheat.Setup.3.0.2.exe` under `Assets`, you will download the cheats 3.0 as a exe file.
 3. Run it then play!!!

 ### Note: It reqire window 64 bitrate.